• Skip to primary navigation

 Notes

-This sauce freezes really well so make up in bulk and place in serving sized dishes in your freezer.
+This versatile salsa freezes really well so make up in bulk and place in an airtight container in serving sized dishes in place into the freezer.

 Nutrition Facts